sharmainec/tp/docs/UserGuide.md

 Before diving into the specific commands, let's have an overview of the different modes in LingoGO!.

 LingoGO! has two main modes, [List mode](#list-mode) and [Slideshow mode](#slideshow-mode), through which users can interact with the application.
-At a high level, List mode provides an intuitive table overview to manage flashcards with our powerful and flexible indexing features.
+At a high level, List mode provides an intuitive table overview to manage flashcards with our powerful and flexible search features.
 In contrast, Slideshow mode allows users to test their knowledge on selected flashcards one by one in a questionnaire-style interface while retaining the feel and look of traditional flashcards.

 The following two sections will describe these modes in further detail.